alessianigretti/cinemachine_film_demo/README.md

 **Description**

-The demo shows examples of use of the following features aimed at the production of a short film.<br>
+Simple demo showing examples of use of Timeline, Cinemachine, GI and PPv2 in the production of a short film.<br>
 Demo originally produced for talk "Unity for Films" for BETT London 2018.<br>
 Featured showcased are: